briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 5. _(e)_ As used in this section:

-    1. _(1)_ “Mandatory jail term” has the same meaning as in Ohio R.C.
+    1. _(1)_ "Mandatory jail term" has the same meaning as in Ohio R.C.
 2929.01.

-    2. _(2)_ “Traffic-related homicide, manslaughter or assault offense” has the same meaning as in Ohio R.C.
+    2. _(2)_ "Traffic-related homicide, manslaughter or assault offense" has the same meaning as in Ohio R.C.
 2903.06.

-    3. _(3)_ “Construction zone” has the same meaning as in Ohio R.C.
+    3. _(3)_ "Construction zone" has the same meaning as in Ohio R.C.
 5501.27.

-    4. _(4)_ “Speeding offense” has the same meaning as in Ohio R.C.
+    4. _(4)_ "Speeding offense" has the same meaning as in Ohio R.C.
 2903.06.

 6. _(f)_ For the purposes of this section, when a penalty or suspension is enhanced because of a prior or current violation of a specified law or a prior